Motown: Relaunch: 2011–present

 In mid-2011, Universal Motown reverted to the Motown brand after having been separated from Universal Motown Republic Group, hired Ethiopia Habtemariam as its Senior Vice President, and operated under The Island Def Jam Music Group.
 Artists from Universal Motown were transferred to the newly revitalized Motown label.
-On January 25, 2012, it was announced that Ne-Yo would join the Motown label both as an artist as well as the new Senior Vice President of A&R. On April 1, 2014, it was announced that Island Def Jam will no longer be running following the resignation of CEO Barry Weiss.
-In a press release sent out by Universal Music Group, the label will now be reorganizing Def Jam Recordings, Island Records and Motown Records all as separate entities.
+On January 25, 2012, it was announced that Ne-Yo would join the Motown label both as an artist as well as the new Senior Vice President of A&R. On April 1, 2014, it was announced that Island Def Jam would no longer be running following the resignation of CEO Barry Weiss.
+A press release sent out by Universal Music Group announced that the label would now be reorganizing Def Jam Recordings, Island Records and Motown Records all as separate entities.
 Motown would then begin serving as a subsidiary of Capitol Records.
 In late 2018, Motown began celebrating its 60th anniversary by reissuing numerous albums from their catalog.

 Motown UK launched in September 2020 under Universal UK's EMI Records (formerly Virgin EMI Records) division.

+Motown Records became part of UMG's Republic Corps in 2024.